rahulmehta25/MARTA/QUICK_START.md

 # 🚇 MARTA Platform - Quick Start Guide

-This guide will help you get the MARTA platform up and running quickly with the new Lovable UI integration.
+This guide will help you get the MARTA platform up and running quickly with the modern UI integration.

 ## 🎯 What You'll Get